Accepting New Clients **Call now for your free 15 minute phone consultation**

-DPPC interns have the distinct benefit of shadowing and learning from several different providers who each specialize in different aspects of psychotherapy and who each work with a different client base.
+DPPC internships provide the distinct benefit of shadowing and learning counseling skills from several different providers who each specialize in different aspects of psychotherapy and who each work with a different client base.
 DPPC interns also get hand-on experience in starting and running a private practice.

 DPPC interns are required to be currently enrolled in a masters program in counseling, marriage and family therapy, clinical mental health counseling, social work, or similar field.
 As an intern, you will be expected to be aware of the requirements and best practices of your ethical board(s) and adhere to them at all times.
 Additionally, you are expected to have liability insurance (offered for free for students through most licensing associations).